davidruvolo51/shinytutorials/src/pages/tutorials/project-setup/index.md

  `r format(Sys.Date(),"%d %B %Y")`.
 ```

-This is critical for a lot of projects as I store my code in many palces (dropbox, shared network servers, github, or other cloud services) and I access these files from different machines.
+This is critical for a lot of projects as I store my code in many places (dropbox, shared network servers, github, or other cloud services) and I access these files from different machines.
 The header informs me if what the script does, what packages are required, and any other information I need in order to run the script.
 It's not uncommon for the time between reading/editing scripts can be months and I cannot always remember what a file does from the name alone.
 This provides enough context for me to resume working on a script.

 Let's see this snippet in action!